-The GDPR is intended to protect the privacy of data subjects, which includes minimising the risk that data can be misused.
+The GDPR is intended to protect the privacy of data subjects, which includes minimizing the risk that data can be misused.
 Therefore you should delete lists and unsubscribed contacts that you no longer use.

 What are we doing to help you comply with GDPR regulation?

-Since the GDPR regulation takes effect on 25th, may 2018, Taximail updates his privacy, terms and conditions as well as provide you tools to help you comply with GDPR requirements.
+Since the GDPR regulation takes effect on 25th, may 2018, Taximail updates his privacy, terms, and conditions as well as provide you tools to help you comply with GDPR requirements.

 GDPR pop-up forms

-In order to get the consent of your contacts we will update this feature to let you add and edit key information to comply with the regulations.
+In order to get the consent of your contacts, we will update this feature to let you add and edit key information to comply with the regulations.

-These forms will get separate checkboxes so contacts can choose whether to opt-in to each element of your Taximail marketing messages, and you’ll be able to customise the field labels, checkbox options, and legal text.
+These forms will get separate checkboxes so contacts can choose whether to opt-in to each element of your Taximail marketing messages, and you’ll be able to customize the field labels, checkbox options, and legal text.